MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/quickstart/use-rest-api.md

 * Get started with the Azure AI Content Understanding latest preview version REST API (2024-12-01-preview).

-* Azure AI Content Understanding is a new Generative AI based [**Azure AI Service**](../what-are-ai-services.md), designed to process/ingest content of any modality - documents, images, videos, and audio into a user-defined output format.
+* Azure AI Content Understanding is a new Generative AI based Azure AI Service, designed to process/ingest content of any modality - documents, images, videos, and audio into a user-defined output format.

 * You can easily integrate the Content Understanding service into your workflows and applications by calling our REST APIs.